 No routine use of drugs and vaccines (unless absolutely necessary);

-No genetically modified (GM) feed or growth hormones;
+No genetically modified feed or growth hormones;

-Minimised stress in transport and slaughter.
+Minimised stress for the animal during transport and slaughter.

 © Copyright 2009-2014 OrganicFood.com.au